jonnylaw/ComposableStateSpaceModels/README.md

 This function above will run 4 chains, on four threads, and write them to individual files whilst printing convergence diagnostics every 1000th iteration.
 The convergence diagnostics can also be written to a file, using `runWith(FileIO.toFile)` as is done with the parameter iterations.

-For more usage examples see the (examples)[src/main/scala/examples] directory, for more in depth discussion and documentation, see the (wiki)[wiki]
+For more usage examples see the [examples](src/main/scala/examples) directory, for more in depth discussion and documentation, see the [wiki](wiki).